 The False Claims Act, which is also commonly referred to as Qui Tam or the Lincoln Law is one of the oldest laws in the United States.
 The first whistleblower law was enacted into legislation in 1778, with an updated more powerful False Claims Act passing in 1863 during the American Civil War as a result of defense contractor price gouging.
 With well over $30 billion dollars in taxpayer money recovered, the yearly recoveries under this Act continue to grow.
 In the year 2016 alone the Justice Department recovered over $4.7 billion dollars under The False Claims Act.

 If you or a family member or friend work at a financial institution or mortgage company and see something that isn’t kosher call Loan Lawyers for a free confidential consultation.
-Navigating the waters on how to file these claims properly isn’t something to go at alone.
+Navigating the waters on how to file these claims properly isn’t something to be attempted alone.
 We are here to help you with the often difficult process of making sure your claim is properly filed.

 For more information about Qui Tam visit us online here.